kidsdigitalu/javascript-web-programming/README.md

 You should reference the documentation and examples available here: https://p5js.org/

 First think about shapes that make up your animal.
 Then think about colors, textures, and sounds.

+## Weekly Recaps

+### Week 1

+- Intro and class rules
+- What is programming?
+What is Javascript?
+- The tools we use
+- Our first Hello world program
+- The developer console
+- Hacking webpages
+- Color on the web (hexidecimal)
+- P5.js getting started